maximk/ling_builder/README.md

 Instructs the build service to import an entire standard Erlang application and make it available during runtime.
 Example: {import\_lib,crypto}.

+### {build\_config,Cfg}

+Selects the build configuration of the LING VM.
+Possible values are 'default', 'fastest', and 'debug'.
+The default value is 'fastest'.

 ## Commands added by the plugin

 ### rebar ling-build